 I hadn’t realized the burden I was carrying, that all of us “unmarriables” were carrying.
 I had been riding on the back of the bus without knowing it, and seeing others like me going to the front, being respectfully ushered to the front by people of good will who refused to allow injustice to go unquestioned, opened a floodgate.

 Melissa and I are not married.
 We weren’t quite ready then, and later when we did make a lifetime commitment to one another, the opportunity was no longer there.
 When we discuss retirement and where we’ll settle, marriage is always near the top of our list.
 We want marriage, real marrriage, not a “domestic partnership,” which, yes, is legal and important, but that in the aftermath of what happened in San Francisco reeks of the separate-but-[not]-equal cop-out that it is.
 Maybe we’ll wind up in Massachusetts, maybe Canada.
 We could head to one of several European nations.
 (South Africa is probably not on our list.)
 We both love the Pacific coast and may stay here, unmarried, but enjoying the fog and salt air nonetheless.
 Our kitties have no idea they’re “illegitimate.”
 And our love is strong and true with or without government sanction.
 But if we had the chance to marry each other today, we would.
 In a heartbeat.
+I dream of hiring the Sacramento limousine service for myself and my partner to finally experience that.

 So I finished Laurie R. King’s latest with tears in my eyes.
 It’s a great read.
 I highly recommend it.